thatguyinabeanie/proompts/README.md

 # proompts

-a collection of llm agent propmts
+A collection of LLM agent prompts.

+All prompts are located in the `prompts` directory.